cstrelioff/dotfiles/README.md

 notes
 -----

 * The deploy.py script is Python 3.
-If you want to use the script you'll have to change the shebang and handle the *print* statements in your preferred way -- we all should really move to Python 3.
+If you want to use the script with Python 2.7+ you'll have to change the shebang (at the top of the file) and handle the *print* statement/function in your preferred way -- we all should really move to Python 3.
-* I have a .profile instead of .bash_profile or similar-- this is because I work on Ubuntu/Debian machines.
-If you are not, this file should be changed to the appropriate version.
+* I have a .profile instead of .bash_profile or other file-- this is because I work on Ubuntu/Debian machines.
+If you are on another OS, this file should be changed to the appropriate filename.